| MARGINS Theoretical and Experimental Institute:

 of results from other field and to identify crucial unknowns that must

--Incubation of a multi-disciplinary community that will continue to
+be investigated. -Incubation of a multi-disciplinary community that will continue to

-The committee responsible for organizing the technical sessions
+communicate as the Subduction Factory initiative proceeds 3.0 ORGANIZING COMMITTEE The committee responsible for organizing the technical sessions

 of the meeting consists of Geoff Abers (seismologist, University of Kansas),